uswitch/ustyle/styleguide/content/language/grammar.md

 **Dashes and hyphens**

-If you use a dash within a sentence to create emphasis, then use a long em dash – rather than a hyphen.
+If you use a dash within a sentence to create emphasis, then use a long em dash – rather than a hyphen (-).
 Compound adjectives before a noun generally use a hyphen (e.g. ‘the well-organised energy provider’).
 After a noun, they should be separated (e.g. ‘the energy provider was well organised’).

 **Dates**